chromaui/chromatic-docs/review.md

 ## Next: Learn about documenting reusable components

-📚Now that you've seen how to review UI changes with teammates before shipping, learn about how Chromatic helps you distribute high quality, versioned and interactive component documentation.
+Now that you've seen how to review UI changes with teammates before merging, learn about how Chromatic helps you distribute high quality, versioned and interactive component documentation.

 <a class="btn primary round" href="/document">Read next chapter</a>